North Dakota business insurance

 North Dakota is a state full of budding industry in the heart of the Great Plains.
 In fact, the “Peace Garden State” recently ranked 6th according to the Opportunity Index based on possibilities and advancements in economics, education, health, and community.1

-With more than 74,000 small businesses, North Dakota has proved itself as a valuable hub of innovation, technology, and a prominent source of Midwestern entrepreneurial growth.2 If you’re thinking of following the trend, you’ll need a good handle on the business insurance requirements.
+With more than 74,000 small businesses, North Dakota has proved itself as a valuable hub of innovation, technology, and a prominent source of Midwestern entrepreneurial growth.2 If you’re thinking of following the trend, you’ll need a good handle on the small business insurance requirements.
 In this guide, we’ll explain what types of insurance are legally required in North Dakota, and which types come highly recommended.

 All employers in North Dakota with one or more employees are legally required to have workers’ compensation insurance.
 Workers’ compensation insurance exists to safeguard employees from financial impact related to injuries or illnesses sustained on the job.
 As a business owner, it also protects you from liability related to employee injuries.
 Workers’ compensation covers expenses and lost wages caused by the following:

 If you drive a car, truck or van as part of your business operation, you’re required to have auto liability insurance or qualify as a self-insurer.
 Auto liability insurance can protect you and your business from the financial consequences of the following types of third-party claims resulting from auto accidents involving your vehicle: